Innovations Academy, located at Lathrop High School, is just starting year two of the program.

 Each student has the opportunity to create their own schedule each day based on their individual goals.
 When students arrive at school they sign themselves in on the attendance tracker and go immediately to one of their four Innovations classes.
 Students work independently or in small groups on online or print content.
 Class meetings or activities that involve a lesson, discussion, or project are made available to students.
 Students move from class to class according to the schedule and priorities they have set for themselves that day.
 Teachers can be seen working with students individually or in small groups, teaching a lesson, leading a discussion, or meeting with a mentee.
 Students may give themselves short breaks but are expected to remain quiet in the hallway and to soon return to work without disrupting other students.
 Before students leave for the day they sign themselves out on the attendance tracker.

 Innovations caps their enrollment at 80 students each year.
-Applications are being accepted now and students will be selected throughout the month of May.
+It is open to sophomores, juniors, and seniors.
+If interested, complete the application and a school administrator will be in touch with you to set up an entrance interview.
 Application can be found here: Innovations Academy Application

 Questions?
-Call Lathrop and speak with a counselor or the principal.
+Call Lathrop and speak with a counselor or Asst.
+Principal Kang.